 - paint brush

 Using the white construction paper cut out some circles for the ears and an oval for the mouth.
-Then with the black construction paper cut out a small circle for the nose.
-Have your child glue down the black circle on the white oval and glue on the bears face, along with the googly eyes.
-Glue on the ears behind the plate.
-That’s it, a cute sparkly arctic polar bear!
+Afterwards, take the black construction paper cut out a small circle for the nose.

-These are super easy to make and they also make great decorations for your homeschooling room or classroom.
+These polar bear paper plate arctic crafts are easy to make and they also make great decorations for your homeschooling room or classroom.

 For more Winter or Arctic ideas make sure to check out my Celebrating Winter Pinterest Board!

-If you loved these fun Polar Bear Paper Plate Arctic Craft, then you will also love the following crafts I have put together for you:
+If you loved creating these adorable Polar Bear Arctic Paper Plate Craft, then you will also love the following arctic and winter kid crafts I have put together for you: